 Certification 2.0

-The primary purpose of the Security Cooperation Workforce (SCW) Certification 2.0 Program is to establish a framework to guide Department of Defense (DOD) security cooperation professional development.
-A second purpose is to provide a consistent, disciplined mechanism to ensure National Defense Strategy (NDS) objectives are achieved through appropriate education, training, and development in nine functional areas.
+The primary purpose of the Department of Defense (DOD) Security Cooperation Workforce (SCW) Certification 2.0 Program is to establish a framework to guide DOD Security Cooperation professional development.
+A second purpose is to provide a consistent, disciplined mechanism to ensure updates to Title 10 U.S. Code Section 384 are achieved through the appropriate education, training, and development in nine functional areas.

 The most significant changes embodied in Certification 2.0 include completely new, enhanced curriculum and a requirement to properly code SCW positions in manpower systems of record to reflect these enhancements.
 The following changes were also made: